All Products

 • In Filter

-• After selecting Enable Field Content Filter Display, in the preview state, you can click the Selected Fields dropdown list on the cross table to filter or sort fields.
+• Enabling Field Content Filter Display lets you click the Selected Fields drop-down list on the cross table in preview mode to filter or sort fields.

 拖动交叉表1

-When you have configured a Form Filling event and canceled the field bound in the form filling form, the form filling will not work properly.
+If you have configured a Form filling event and canceled the field bound in the form, the form filling will not work properly.
 For more information, see Field relationship mapping.

 • You can set default selected dimensions.